ShkalikovOleh/ner_conll2003/README.md

 # Limitations
 Current implementation has several limitations:

-- Evaluation can takes a long time and since it can not be implemented as an async function may freeze the server.
-Alternative: return user a token which can be used for retrieving the evaluation result after their will be computed in the background.
 - Current docker image is optimized (in terms of size) for CPU and doesn't support GPU computation (even if NVIDIA runtime for docker is installed) since I don't have a suitable GPU to test it.
 In order to enable GPU support one can change the base image of docker container to `huggingface/transformers-pytorch-gpu` and delete first 3 line of the `requirements.txt` file.